git-creative-agency/GIT-Agency-SOP/readme.md

 ## How We Work on Projects

-All files must be uploaded to the team drive and named with the proper naming convention.
 Be prepared to have a project update each class.

 ### File Management Structure

+The overarching premise is simple: At all times, all files must be available to all Agency members.
+This means working _only_ on the shared drive — currently Google Drive — using a local+cloud sync effort, in this case Google Drive File Stream desktop app for Mac and Windows.

+All files must be uploaded to the team drive and named with the proper naming convention.
+Everything will be stored in an intuitive way such that any other team member can find any file, and where needed, continue work.

+* Files that have not been presented to a client should be considered "Concepts", and can move to "Refinements" after some decision is made.
+Still plenty of work to do after this designation switch.
-* pdf's and anything that is in preparation should be in "Review" folder
+* PDFs and anything that is in preparation should be in "Review" folder

 ### File Naming

 Organise our files as we organise our thinking.

 1. Use as few files as possible.
 Within those files, as few pages as possible.
-Within those pagesd, as few layers as possible, as few items as possible, as few styles as possible.
+Within those pages, as few layers as possible, as few items as possible, as few styles as possible.
 Keep it lean.

 2. Name files sequentially according to the project hierarchy
 	1. Project no.